Do Las Vegas Casino Chips Expire? (How Not to Loose After Winning)

 These preventative measures help to keep the casinos solvent by preventing fraud and theft.

-These are on casino chips to ensure that those from a batch where fraudulent activity is suspected are not recirculated or cashed in.
+Just as on paper money, unique markings are added to casino chips to ensure that those from a batch where fraudulent activity is suspected are not recirculated or cashed in.
 Approaching the cage of a casino with mismarked chips can bring grave consequences, including arrest.

 Radio Frequency Identification